Our branch is responsible for surveying pubs in Tendring for inclusion in the CAMRA Good Beer Guide.

 Pubs are selected on several key factors but most important is beer quality.
 Beer quality however is so often a barometer of everything else and if a pub keeps a good pint it generally excels at being a pub!

 To see details on all pubs in the branch, and others, visit WhatPub.

 POTY 2018, Cider POTY 2018 and GBG 2019 Voting

 The long list closed after the October branch meeting.
 Branch members should watch out for their voting forms by email or post shortly afterwards; it is also available in the members area of this website.
 This needs returning before 2pm on Monday 4th December 2017.

 You can help by letting us know of any pubs you visit in the area that have great beer but aren't on the list below, or let us know of any poor experiences you may have in any that are listed.

-You can download notes and instructions for the full voting procedure in the members area of our website.
+You can download the full top pubs and watch lists, and notes and instructions for the full voting procedure in the members area of our website.

 The Tendring Branch Top Pub List